Tautulli/Tautulli/API.md

 ```
 Required parameters:
-    section_id (str):               The id of the Plex library section, OR
+    section_id (str):               The id of the Plex library section

 Optional parameters:
     None